 Protecting personal information

-We use a variety of technical and organizational measures to help protect your personal information from unauthorised access, use, disclosure, alteration or destruction consistent with applicable data protection laws.
+We use a variety of technical and organizational measures to help protect your personal information from unauthorized access, use, disclosure, alteration or destruction consistent with applicable data protection laws.
 These measures are reviewed periodically by external assessors who confirm and certify our operations.
 Accordingly, we hold certificate #IS 585222 and operate an Information Security Management System which complies with the requirements of ISO/IEC 27001:2013.

 Individuals’ rights regarding their personal information

 The GDPR and other applicable data protection laws provide certain rights for data subjects.
-Broadly speaking you have, or may have, the right (as more fully provided in applicable data protection laws)
+Broadly speaking you have, or may have, the right (as more fully provided in applicable data protection laws):